-4.4.
+3.4.
 Optimisations

-Because many computations are required by the quadratic reconstruction, the visualisation process must be highly optimised.
-Our optimised algorithm allows interactive rendering times for the visualisation of 256 voxels in a 512 viewport using a 1.0 GHz AMD Athlon processor.
+Because many computations are required by the quadratic reconstruction, the visualisation process must be deeply optimised.
+Our optimised algorithm allows interactive rendering times (less than 1 second) for the visualisation of 256^3 voxels in a 512^2 viewport using an AMD Athlon processor at 1.0 GHz.
 Furthermore this algorithm allows interactive settings of the isosurface threshold.
-A complete description is given in [37], hence we will just describe the main optimisations.
+A complete description is given in [32], so we will just describe here the main optimisations.

-The fast computation of coefficients $C_i$ of the polynomial equation (Eq.
-(3)) represents the main requirement to perform the interactive rendering.
-They depend on both the $S{ijk}$ coefficients (Eq.
-(1)) and the ray parameters (Eq.
-(2)).
-A naïve raycasting algorithm would compute the $S{ijk}$ values for every voxel crossed by the ray.
+The fast computation of coefficients C_i of the polynomial equation (Equation 3) represents the main requirement to perform the interactive rendering.
+They depend on both the S{iik} coefficients (Equation 1) and the ray parameters (Equation 2).
+A naïve raycasting algorithm would compute the S{iik} values for every voxel crossed by the ray.
 A more suitable approach is to use a sorted representation of the object where voxels are projected in a front-to-back order.
-Then the $S{ijk}$ values are computed only once for all the rays going through the voxel.
+Then the Sijk values are computed only once for all the rays going through the voxel.
 Their computation requires 316 additions and 80 multiplications per voxel.
-The evaluation of the $C_i$ coefficients from the ray parameters and the $S{ijk}$ values requires an addition of 724 multiplications and 108 additions per ray.
+The evaluation of the C_i coefficients from the ray parameters and the S{ijk} values requires an addition of 724 multiplications and 108 additions per ray.
 But most of these multiplications depend only on the ray position, and by using a large set of precomputed rays (instead of the real rays), the number of multiplications is reduced to 108 per ray.

 A Min-Max octree is also used in order to compute only the voxels of interest.
-The octree is run in a front-to-back order and the nodes that do not enclose the min-max values are skipped.
+The octree is run in a front-toback order and the nodes that do not enclose the min-max values are skipped.
 The leaf nodes contain the min and max values of the 27 samples needed for the reconstruction.
 These samples also represent an absolute boundary of the reconstructed signal within the voxel.

 Trees are often used in computer graphics.
-They increase raytracers performances while finding the intersection between the ray and the sampled surface in O(Log(n)) steps [39].
+They specially increase raytracers performances while allowing to find the intersection between the ray and the sampled surface in O(Log(n)) steps [34].
 Our implementation of an octree provides the same improvement.
-The use of the Min-Max octree as an additional structure may seem to be a contradiction within our approach, but it allows our rendering technique to be interactive.
+Rendering time is not anymore principally dependent on the volume size, but on the image size.
+The use of the Min-Max octree as an additional structure may seems to be a contradiction within our approach, but its construction time costs less than one second for a grid of 128^3 voxels and it allows our rendering technique to be interactive.